Brutuski/hal2023-cli/README.md

 #### Usage

 - Run the command `hal2023`

 - To exit simply type `exit` or `quit` or `:q`

+- Default model is `gpt-3.5-turbo`.
+If you would like to interact with the `text-davinci-003` model simply start your query with `-davinci`

 - More options:
   ```sh
   make check